-Learn how best practices for hiring freelance & contract workers on 6/18 webinar at 1 PM EST by
+Learn how to eliminate recruiting bottlenecks starting with your hiring manager on 9/3 webinar at 1 PM EST by

 With a new spring semester starting, college students from across the U.S. are beginning the daunting tasks of job hunting.
 Before they know it they will be walking across the stage receiving their diploma.
 Most students are advised to start looking for a job well in advance of graduation.
 Are college students even using Twitter to search for jobs?
 The short answer is: Yes.
 This past fall semester, I read and received many tweets from college students.
 I think it’s great that students are finally embracing Twitter as a way to connect with employers, research companies, and find job and internship opportunities.

 HOW TO USE TWITTER IN YOUR JOB SEARCH